fzappa/calc_mec/Readme.md

 Mechanical Calculation of Transmission Lines
 ============================================

-Personal projects for the study of Julia and C++ languages.
+Personal projects for study Julia and C++ languages.
 -----------------------------------------------------------